kangk1204/Octopus-toolkit2/doc/folder.rst

 .. image:: _static/Folder/4.Command_folder.png

-The Command directory contains log files containing commands used during the analysis.
+The Command directory contains log files containing the commands used during the analysis.

-The file name is created based on the date. (:download:`2016_Dec_06.cmd.txt<_templates/2016_Dec_06.cmd.txt>`)
+The file name adopts the date it is created. (:download:`2016_Dec_06.cmd.txt<_templates/2016_Dec_06.cmd.txt>`)

 3-4.Log-Run
 ^^^^^^^^^^^